s-khan-net/NPAT/README.md

   When you join a game that is already started, you will be resuming the plays (alphabets left in the game)

 ### Play -
    The creator of the game will be prompted to start, once there are 2 or more players.
 And then... the alphabets come on and type away in the 4 test boxes that have validations.
 Watch: [Video](https://youtu.be/nvsAxbnXk1w)

-### invite others
+### Invite others -
-  When in the game open up the menu to see the invite options.
+#####   When in the game open up the menu to see the invite options.
 These will send a link to you invite, that will enable them to join the game.
    ---

 Click the logo in the game for more detailed help.